mstksg/inCode/copy/entries/advent-gol.md

 1. Keep a *set* of points that are "on".
 2. At each step:
     a.
-Initialize a dynamic map (key-value store) of points to integers.
+Initialize a dynamic map (key-value store, like a python dict) of points to integers.
 This map associates each point to the number of live neighbors it has.
     b.
 For each step, iterate over each of your "on" points, expand all of their neighbors $n_i$ ($(O(3^d))$), and increment the value associated with $n_i$ in your dynamic map.